Argentina's YPF says billions needed to revive output

 That would represent a 26 percent increase by 2017 to reach 216 million barrels of oil equivalent (boe), bolstering current flows by rejuvenating mature oil fields and starting to tap hefty shale resources.

-YPF, which registered a net profit in 2011 was 5.3 billion pesos, did not give more details about how it would be able to meet the estimate of required investment to reverse Argentina's energy shortfall.
+YPF, which registered a net profit in 2011 was 5.3 billion pesos ($1.1 billion), did not give more details about how it would be able to meet the estimate of required investment to reverse Argentina's energy shortfall.

 Soon before Fernandez announced the YPF takeover, Repsol said it would cost $25 billion a year to develop the world-class shale find that has drawn interest from international oil firms despite jitters about the investment climate.